consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 }
 ```

-PIPi servers MAY signal that an existing request will no longer be processed due to this error.
-PIPi SHOULD move the request to a `denied`/`other` state and call the [Status Callback endpoint](#204-post-status_callback-data-rights-status-callback-endpoint) accordingly.
+PIP servers MAY signal that an existing request will no longer be processed due to this error.
+PIP SHOULD move the request to a `denied`/`other` state and call the [Status Callback endpoint](#204-post-status_callback-data-rights-status-callback-endpoint) accordingly.

 Error codes are purposefully under-specified at the moment -- servers SHALL make a best effort to map to known 4XX and 5XX codes.